Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 If you are able to, and your pregnancy is low risk, try to stay at home for as long as possible, contacting the midwives when the contractions establish.
 This is known as active labour.

-Even if your waters have broken, you might be sent home if your labour has not yet started.
+Even if your waters have broken, you might be advised to go back home if your labour has not yet started.
 You should definitely call the hospital when contractions are regular and powerful, coming between 10 to 15 minutes apart, and lasting at least 30 to 60 seconds to discuss the next plan of your care.

 Your midwife will want to know about how you are during the contractions, but it’s also important to say when you feel you are ready to go in.
 You should also call the hospital if you see fresh bleeding or if you have concerns about your baby’s movements.
 To find out more about what to take with you for the birth, read our article on packing for labour.